aeternity/aepp-sdk-docs/Sophia.md

 ### Transactions

-Sophia can generate blockchain transactions.
+Sofia can generate blockchain transactions.

 #### Calling a contract function from outside of contract